Central Florida Genealogy Resource Guide

 - Also online are Heritage Quest, which includes Revolutionary War Pension files, PERSI, Freedman Bureau records and US census records; and the Gale Genealogy Connect that includes over 500 reference e-books on genealogy-related topics.
 These are available at the library and from home through the Virtual Library.

-- Genealogy classes are also available, such as “Tracing Your Ancestors” and information on these can be found on the CFGS Calendar or call the Library’s Genealogy Center at (407) 835-835-7323 for a schedule of classes and how to enroll.
+- Genealogy classes are also held weekly, such as “Tracing Your Ancestors” and DNA, and information on these can be found on the CFGS Calendar or call the Library’s Genealogy Center at (407) 835-835-7323 for a schedule of classes and how to enroll.